nuxeo/nuxeo-drive/docs/support.md

 History:

-- `2018-06-11`: dropped support for macOS 10.10
+- `2018-06-11` (v3.1.1): dropped support for macOS 10.10
-- `2018-02-23`: dropped support for macOS 10.4 - 10.9
+- `2018-02-23` (v3.0.5): dropped support for macOS 10.4 - 10.9
-- `2017-04-11`: dropped support for Windows Vista
+- `2017-04-11` (v2.4.0): dropped support for Windows Vista
-- `2014-04-08`: dropped support for Windows XP
+- `2014-04-08` (v1.3.0806): dropped support for Windows XP

 ### GNU/Linux

 GNU/Linux support is a bit more complicated, but our developers are using Debian 8+ and Ubuntu 16.04+ on a daily basis.
-It will depends of the current distribution support of PyQt4 and its WebKit plugin.

-As those packages was removed on may 2015, you will have to compile yourself needed libraries.
-You can find how we are doing to do so by reading [deployment.md](https://github.com/nuxeo/nuxeo-drive/blob/master/docs/deployment.md) and the related Shell and PowerShell scripts.
+You can find out how we are doing it by reading [deployment.md](https://github.com/nuxeo/nuxeo-drive/blob/master/docs/deployment.md) and the related Shell script.

-_Note_: this is a temporary issue because when we will move to Python 3 and PyQt5, we will be able to create official packages for the most used distributions.
+_Note_: this is a temporary situation, official support with packages is on the way.

 ## Browsers